 The purpose of the competition is to build a creative, well-assembled rocket that has the required components to fly, such as a motor mount and recovery system, and that in the judgment of the event judges could most likely fly stably.
-However, these rockets will not be flown during the TARC Finals.
+However, these rockets will not be flown during the ARC Finals.
 Teams may pick them at the end of the day after judging and go fly them elsewhere.

-Cash prizes (\$500) and a plaque will be awarded to the team with the best rocket in each of two categories:
+Cash prizes (\$500) will be awarded to the team with the best rocket in each of two categories: best craftsmanship and most creative design